 7. Lack of energy is cause for disqualification.

 “We’ve had penalties when puppies are too rambunctious, but also when they’re too lazy,” says Schachner of the behaviors that can disqualify a pup from competition.
 “That’s called ‘illegal napping’ or ‘excessive napping.’”

 When asked about the oddest penalty he has ever had to heap on a competitor, Schachner recalls “one puppy that was literally flattening other puppies.
 Puppies will shove and bite and sniff and tackle.
 But there was one puppy that was literally jumping up and landing on the backs of the other puppies.
 So we made up a foul then called pancaking.
 We sent her back 15 yards.”

 In 2008, a Puppy Bowl spinoff—Puppy Games—aired opposite the opening ceremonies of the Summer Olympics.
 While the setup was the same as Puppy Bowl, the competitions were all new and included swimming, boxing, soccer, and gymnastics events.

 The Puppy Bowl’s popularity has not gone unnoticed by other networks.
-Hallmark Channel will cater to the cat crowd with the fourth edition of its Kitten Bowl, while Nat Geo Wild will broadcast Fish Bowl IV.
+Hallmark Channel will cater to the cat crowd with the sixth edition of its Kitten Bowl.

 An earlier version of this story ran in 2014.